bob1de/hass-apps/docs/apps/schedy/expressions/examples.rst

       x: "Abort() if is_off('input_boolean.schedy') else Skip()"
     - name: per-room schedule on/off switch
       x: "Abort() if is_off('input_boolean.schedy_room_' + room_name) else Skip()"

+    # These should trigger a re-evaluation in every room.
+    watched_entities:
+    - "input_boolean.schedy"

+    # And for these it is sufficient to re-evaluate the corresponding room only.
+    rooms:
+      living:
+        watched_entities:
+        - "input_boolean.schedy_room_living"
+      kitchen:
+        watched_entities:
+        - "input_boolean.schedy_room_kitchen"

 As soon as ``Abort()`` is returned, schedule evaluation is aborted and the value stays unchanged.